 If an organisation then chooses to have these films stored in digital formats, they can then be scanned and placed on both physical hard drives and cloud-based software.

 Used by universities, museums, medical organisations, and businesses across the world, many are surprised to learn that microfilm technology has actually been around for hundreds of years.

 In fact, the first microphotographs were produced in 1839 by John Benjamin Dancer, a British scientific instrument maker who also pioneered the technique of stereoscopy.
 In his experiments, he managed to shrink pictures of large objects by a ratio of 160 to one.

 By 1953 he successfully sold microphotographs as slides that could be viewed through microscopes, beginning the first microfilming enterprise, which sold microfilming trinkets to the public.

 Although microphotography was originally thought of as a novelty, with the Dictionary of Photography calling the process “somewhat trifling and childish” in 1858, developments continued over the ensuing decades.

-Despite the criticism, microfilming found its first serious use in the winter of 1870 during the Franco-Prussian War, where microfilms were carried by pigeons over the German lines to transport messages to the city of Paris.
+Despite the criticism, microfilming found its first serious use in the winter of 1870 during the Franco-Prussian War, where microfilms were carried by pigeons over German lines to transport messages to the city of Paris.